larpchronicles/rules/rules-topics/07_martial-skills.md

 >This skill allows the character to wield a shield used to block attacks.
 A shield may never be used for striking in combat.
 As long as the character has either hand on a shield, any physical type attack that comes into contact with the shield is considered effectively blocked.
 The maximum surface area of a shield is 531 square inches.
 The longest dimension a shield may have is 36”.
 Shields may not be used with two-handed weapons, bows, or crossbows.
 A character may not dual wield shields.

 #### Parrying Dagger
-Must meet safety requirements of any other weapon.
-Can only be used to block weapons, may not be used for striking/attacking an opponent.
-The tip must be red so that it can be easily identified as a parrrying dagger.
+>This skill allows the user to wield a parrying dagger used to block attacks.
+The parrying dagger may never be used for striking in combat.
+As long as the character is wielding the parrying dagger in one hand, any physical type attack that comes into contact with the parrying dagger is considered effectively blocked.
+The parrying dagger meet safety requirements of any other weapon.
+The parrying dagger must be between 12”-18” in length, the handle is a maximum of 6”, and the tips of the weapon must be red for easy identification

 #### Dual Short Weapon